 And getting better at those things will set you up for success with just about any skill you want to take on and put the work into.

-One way to improve your crow pose while doing further work on all these attributes is through locomotive exercises, which help increase wrist mobility, shoulder strength, and balance.
+One way to improve all the attributes of the crow pose, and then some, is through locomotive exercises, which help increase wrist mobility, shoulder strength, and balance.
 Our Elements program teaches fundamental locomotive patterns, and is the perfect complement to a crow pose practice.